-When the term virtual assistant comes into conversation, we usually think of people in front of their computers, with headphones on, talking to customers over the phone.
+When the term virtual assistant comes into the conversation, we usually think of people in front of their computers, with headphones on, talking to customers over the phone.

 But there’s more to it than that.
 In recent years, virtual assistants have expanded their services to other marketing skills like social media management.

 Today, we sat with Annie, a Filipino virtual assistant who’s been in the industry for two years now.
 She’ll fill our curiosity about the life of a Filipino remote worker and how becoming an FVA has changed her life.

 What does your typical day as a Filipino virtual assistant look like?